 Cold Fresh Brewed Beer

 Fun Fact: Fred W. Wolf invented the first domestic and commercial electric refrigerator in 1913.
+This innovation made the storage of previously brewed beers convenient, keeping them fresh for long.

-When does Oktoberfest start and end?
+When does Oktoberfest Start and End?

 Oktoberfest starts on the first Saturday after the 15th of September and runs for about 16 to 18 days.
 The fest ends on the first Sunday of October.
 It begins with a grand annual parade of traditionally dressed up brass bands and locals.
 The second event is the ceremonial tapping of the first beer keg by the mayor of Munich.
 Visitors enjoy the various events, attractions, and traditional Bavarian festivities throughout for more than two weeks.
 The exact dates may differ each year, but the general timeframe remains consistent.
-The scheduled month ensures everyone can plan their visit to this world-famous celebration.